jeremytboyer/note-taker-pwa/README.md

 2. Click the install button and follow your browser prompts.

 ## Usage
 Visit the live application URL and start typing notes.
+They are stored to localStorage so they will be there when you get back!

 [Click Here to Visit the Live Application](https://fierce-ravine-25733-fb3788a86339.herokuapp.com/)